-As of December 31, 2019, 2020 and 2021, we had a total of 15,195, 24,361 and 31,030 employees, respectively.
-The increase in our number of employees in 2021 was mainly attributable to the expansion of our manufacturing facilities in China.
-As of December 31, 2021, we had 31,030 full-time employees, including 26,299 in manufacturing, 2,111 in research and development, 551 in sales and marketing and 2,069 in administration.
+As of December 31, 2020, 2021 and 2022, we had a total of 24,361, 31,030 and 46,511 employees, respectively.
+The increase in our number of employees in 2022 was mainly attributable to the expansion of our manufacturing facilities in China.
+As of December 31, 2022, we had 46,511 full-time employees, including 30,948 in manufacturing, 1,902 in research and development, 811 in sales and marketing and 12,850 in administration.
 Substantially all of these employees are located in China with a small portion of employees based in the United States, Europe and other countries and regions.

 We believe we maintain a good working relationship with our employees, and we have not experienced any labor disputes or any difficulty in recruiting staff for our operations.
 In October 2013 and 2014, we were named one of the Top 100 Best Employers in China in 2013 by the World Executive Journal in conjunction with the World HR Laboratory, Bossline and CEO-ZINE.
-JinkoSolar was awarded HR Asia Best Companies to Work for in Asia Awards - China Edition, in 2018, 2019, 2020 and 2021.
+JinkoSolar was awarded HR Asia Best Companies to Work for in Asia Awards - China Edition, in 2019, 2020 and 2021.
 With the corporate culture of equality, accountability, commitment, and driving excellence, we were acknowledged for the best practices in human resource management.
 In April 2021, we won the award for "Asia's Best Employer" for the third consecutive year.
+In November 2022, Jiangxi Jinko won the award for "Best Campus Project" in Employer Branding Festival 2022 organized by Employer Branding Institute, and was awarded as one of the Best Employers of the Year in China by Zhaopin.com.
+In December 2022, Jiangxi Jinko was awared as one of the winners of LinkedIn MostIn Awards for 2022 and one of the Most Influential Employers in 2023 by Haitou.cc.